 Searching for a new challenge Angela walked away from the ABC in 2007 and went where no woman in Melbourne has dared go – the testosterone-charged world of breakfast sports radio.
 Angela was the first woman to co-host Sport 927’s breakfast program, a position she held for two years alongside 1990 Collingwood premiership player Michael Christian.

-Angela has a two-book deal with Text Publishing.
-Her first book, The Goddess Advantage – One Year in the Life of a Football Worshipper was shortlisted for the Colin Roderick Award for Australian Literature.
+Angela’s first book, The Goddess Advantage – One Year in the Life of a Football Worshipper was shortlisted for the Colin Roderick Award for Australian Literature.
 It loosely follows her life during the 2005 AFL season.
 It’s as much about love, loyalty, stuffed tomatoes and Greek mythology as it is about Australian Rules football.

 The owl in Angela’s coat of arms is the symbol of Goddess Athena, her middle name.
 (Athena that is, not the goddess part which Angela says was surely an oversight by her parents.)